AvaterClasher/eli/README.md

-## Eli - Your AI-powered Personal Coding Assistant
+## ELI - Your AI-powered Personal Coding Assistant

 > :warning: - You need a OpenAI auth token to make Eli work.
 You can find more here [OpenAI](https://openai.com/pricing)